 Wearing UV protective contacts or finding a pair of sunglasses that wrap around your eyes to block stray light from the side are effective ways to protect your eyes as you enjoy the summer sunshine.
 You might even decide to do both.
 No matter whether you are going to the beach, playing golf or lounging around the swimming pool, protect your eyes.

-Enjoy your summer but don’t forget:
+Enjoy the great outdoors during warmer weather but don’t forget:

 - Suntan lotion